/*Font style and formatting for LibGuides*/ Skip to Main Content

 Virtual Environments

-Virtual environments are sandboxes that allow the user to create a fresh installation of Python (and associated modules and packages) for each project they start.
+Virtual environments are sandboxes that allow you to create a fresh installation of Python (and associated modules and packages) for each project you start.
 This may seem like an unnecessary step when you're just starting out, but as you begin to work on multiple projects, using virtual environments can help you maintain a clean workspace.
 When virtual environments are not used, Python packages with different dependencies can cause problems that can prevent you from working on your projects until they are resolved.

 Setting up a virtual environment now will save you a great deal of time and trouble later.
 Fortunately, setting up virtual environments in Anaconda is straightforward.